-Skirt steak dries out easily, so it either needs a short passage across a hot skillet or slow-cooking in a braising liquid.
+Skirt steak dries out easily, so it either needs a short passage across a high heat hot skillet or slow-cooking in a braising liquid.

-- Flash-fry skirt in a little butter or oil for just two to three minutes per side, then let it rest.
+- Preparation method.
+Flash-fry skirt in a little butter or oil for just two to three minutes per side, then let it rest.

-- For maximum tenderness and moisture, rare to medium is
+- Degree of doneness.
+For a moist and tender steak, rare to medium is

 sufficient.
 Anything more and the steak is likely to be tough and chewy.